clin045/slogo/doc/DESIGN_PLAN.md

 # Introduction
 This project implements a SLogo interpreter, which is a simplified version of the Logo programming language.
 Our implementation will be most flexible in adding and interpreting new commands.
-The Command class will be open and extensible, while the rest of the program should be mostly closed.
+The Backend.Command class will be open and extensible, while the rest of the program should be mostly closed.

-When a user enters a command into the UI, the text is passed to the TextParser, which instantiates the appropriate Command objects which execute the command.
+When a user enters a command into the UI, the text is passed to the Backend.TextParser, which instantiates the appropriate Backend.Command objects which execute the command.
 Output is either in the form of a text string passed back to the UI or movement of the Turtle, which is then displayed by the UI.

 # Design Overview